Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 - The `pyazureutils` utility can't be found when I invoke it?

 > Make sure the path to the util is added to your `PATH` environment variable.
 [Link here for Windows instructions](https://docs.microsoft.com/previous-versions/office/developer/sharepoint-2010).

+- I am getting an error similar to `sn0123342F748ACFD3FE ERROR ERROR BSD: BSD_send() wincSendReturn (-14)`?

+> Try issuing the `reset` CLI command.
+A networking configuration might need to be initialized via a reboot.